Seller path is really a retailer trust question

 Read the listing like a receipt

-A serious listing should make size, shade or variant, ingredient list, expiration or shelf-life language, shipping origin, and included items clear enough that you know what will arrive.
+A serious listing should make size, variant, ingredient list, expiration or shelf-life language, shipping origin, and included items clear enough that you know what will arrive.
 Blurry product photos, vague bundle language, missing label information, and strange price gaps are reasons to slow down.
+For skincare, the boring details matter more than a styled product image: volume, count, set contents, language on the package, and whether the listing matches the product page from the brand.

 Use reviews as signals, not proof